Baked Sweet & Sour Chicken

 Option 2: Whole Chicken Breasts

-- This recipe makes a lot of sauce, which we love.
-Once it’s ready to serve, I usually transfer the extra sauce to a small mason jar to have on the side so everyone can add more if they want it.
+• This recipe makes plenty of sauce, which we love.
+I usually pour the extra into a small mason jar so everyone can add more if they’d like.

 Variations